bhupen98/bhupen98/README.md

   > *"Innovation happens at the intersection of technology and human needs."*

   > *"Every bug is just a feature waiting to be discovered."*

+  > *"99 little bugs in the code, take one down, patch it around, 127 little bugs in the code…"*

+  > *"Will code for coffee."*

+  > *"My code works… I have no idea why."*

+  > *"Behind every great developer is a stack of failed deployments."*

+  > *"I turn caffeine into code and bugs into features."*

 </div>